langfuse/langfuse/web/src/features/public-api/README.md

 - Wrap with `withMiddleware`
 - Type-safe and authed API Route with `createAuthedAPIRoute`
-- Add zod types to `/features/public-api/types` folder
+- Add zod types to `/features/public-api/types` folder.
+Use [`coerce`](https://zod.dev/?id=coercion-for-primitives) to handle primitives, such as dates, for use in your application and tests.
 - Throw errors defined in `shared/src/errors` which translate to HTTP status codes

 Testing